kubernetes/community/keps/0009-node-heartbeat.md

 1. start updating `Lease` object every 10s by default, at the same time reducing frequency of NodeStatus updates initially to 40s by default.
    We will reduce it further later.
+   Note that it doesn't reduce frequency by which Kubelet sends "meaningful" changes - it only impacts the frequency of "lastHeartbeatTime" changes.
    <br> TODO: That still results in higher average QPS.
 It should be acceptable but
    needs to be verified.
 1. announce that we are going to reduce frequency of NodeStatus updates further